appvia/appvia-cicd-workflows/docs/terraform-destroy.md

       confirmation: ${{ github.event.inputs.confirmation }}
       aws-account-id: 123456789012
       aws-role: <IAM_ROLE_NAME>
+      enable-opentofu: false  # Set to true to use OpenTofu
 ```

 **IMPORTANT:** The `confirmation` input is required and must match the repository name (`owner/repo`) to prevent accidental deletion.